Dude19735/Pyke/README.md

 ![](/png/screenshot.png) |

 # Intention
+* enable producing 3D data in Python and visualize it in a GPU accelerated window from multiple perspectives at the same time
+* data buffers that resize automatically depending on the data size
+* multiple data update strategies
 * data can be transfered between CPU and GPU **without blocking**
 * **debug points** in Python can be set anywhere in the script and examined without blocking the rendering process.
 The user can set a debug point in a Python script, change some 3D object represented as Numpy array and update the visualization without pressing 'continue'
 * the **GUI** containing the cameras runs in a **separate thread**, managed by C++ (this is the main reason for the custom window implementations based on X11 and the Windows API)